0xNullLight/Project-3/README.md

 ## User Story

-As a user, I want to be able to pull up a quiz and have it ask me questions I should know for that job interview, or allow me to brush up on terminology or language or maybe even OOP in a fun learning application
+As a user, I want to be able to pull up a quiz and have it ask me questions I should know for that job interview or allow me to brush up on terminology or language or maybe even OOP in a fun learning application